-ROS 2 introduction
+ROS 2 Introduction

 You will learn basic information about ROS 2 and what concepts are at the heart of each ROS 2 application.
 You will also become familiar with the ROSbot platform, which will be used for learning ROS 2.
 After setting up the environment, the first task will be to start and visualize the camera frames.
 The tutorial can be carried out both on the real platform and in the simulation.